-As a second step, assuming you do not want to hire an attorney, try putting your concerns in writing.
-Write a letter to the contractor explaining what was promised (quoting the contract, if a written contract existed) and explaining what is actually occurring.
+As a second step, assuming you do not want to hire an attorney, try writing a letter to the contractor.
+Clearly set forth what was promised (quoting the contract, if a written contract exists) and explain what is actually occurring.
 Is the work three months behind schedule?
 Did the contractor install maroon tiles instead of blue tiles?

-Moreover, small claims courts usually can only award money damages.
+For starters, small claims courts usually can only award money damages.
 This means that the judge cannot, for example, order that your contractor actually complete the work on your house.
 For this type of order, which is sometimes referred to as "equitable relief," you would need to file your lawsuit in a general trial court.

 It might be a more efficient use of your time and money to see whether your contractor could complete the job quickly for a bit more compensation.
-This might seem unfair, since the contractor probably agreed to a budget and schedule at the beginning, but you must weigh this against your alternative – protracted litigation.
+This might seem unfair, since the contractor probably agreed to a budget and schedule at the beginning, but you must weigh this against your alternative of protracted litigation.

-Having said that, a benefit to small claims court is that you generally do not need to hire an attorney.
+Having said that, a benefit to small claims court is that you normally do not need to hire an attorney.
 The paperwork is fairly straightforward and is designed for an unrepresented litigant.
 This saves you money.
-And the lawsuit alone might scare your contractor into compliance with your original contract.
+And the filing of the lawsuit alone might scare your contractor into compliance with your original contract.
 So, if your contractor owes you less than the jurisdictional limit for a small claims lawsuit, and you would rather have the money than a court order compelling the contractor to complete the job, a small claims action might be your best solution.